darktable-org/dtdocs/content/preferences-settings/processing.md

 : Your GPU can be used by darktable to significantly speed up processing.
 The OpenCL interface requires suitable hardware and matching OpenCL drivers on your system.
 If one of those is not found the option is grayed out.
 Can be switched on and off at any time and takes immediate effect (default on).

 OpenCL scheduling profile
 : Defines how preview and full pixelpipe tasks are scheduled on OpenCL enabled systems:
-: - _default_: the GPU processes the center view pixelpipe; the CPU processes the preview pipe, : - _very fast GPU_: both pixelpipes are processed sequentially on the GPU.
+: - _default_: the GPU processes the center view pixelpipe; the CPU processes the preview pipe.
+: - _very fast GPU_: both pixelpipes are processed sequentially on the GPU.
-: - _multiple GPUs_: both pixelpipes are processed in parallel on different GPUs -- see the [multiple devices](../special-topics/opencl/multiple-devices.md) section for more information,
+: - _multiple GPUs_: both pixelpipes are processed in parallel on different GPUs -- see the [multiple devices](../special-topics/opencl/multiple-devices.md) section for more information.

+use all device memory
+: Enable this option to allow darktable to use all OpenCL memory on all devices except a safety margin (headroom).
+The headroom default is 600MB but may be specified per device.

-tune OpenCL performance
+OpenCL drivers
-: Defines how darktable will attempt to tune OpenCL performance for your system.
-The following options are provided (default _nothing_):
-: - _nothing_: do not attempt to tune OpenCL performance.
-: - _memory size_: this parameter currently (by default) applies a fixed 400MB headroom to all devices and assumes the remainder (total device memory less 400MB) is available for OpenCL module processing.
-You can also choose to amend this value or have darktable attempt to auto-detect available memory by changing a parameter in your `darktablerc` file.
-Please see the [memory & performance tuning](../special-topics/mem-performance.md#id-specific-opencl-configuration) section for more details.
-If you choose to enable auto-detection, switching this parameter off and on again will force a re-detection at the next pipe run.
-: - _memory transfer_: when darktable needs more memory than it has available, it breaks your images into tiles, which are processed separately.
-When tiling, darktable frequently needs to transfer data between system and GPU memory.
-This option tells darktable to use a special copy mode (pinned memory transfer), which can be faster, but can also require more memory on some devices.
-On other devices it might degrade performance.
-There is no safe general way to predict how this option will function on a given device so you will have to test it for yourself.
-If you have multiple devices, you can switch pinned memory transfer on or off on a "per device" basis by directly editing your darktablerc file.
+: In most cases darktable finds correct driver setups but this depends on how your linux distribution or operating system handles installation.
+Generally speaking, we have to make sure, we
+: - only have one active driver per hardware device.
+Typical problematic setups are: you have installed the vendor provided driver _plus_ another driver like `rusticl` or - if you are using windows - you have installed the `OpenCLon12` driver via the `OpenCL Compatibility Pack`.
-: - _memory size and transfer_: use both tuning mechanisms.
+: - don't use unreliable drivers
+: Thus we offer toggle switches for most available drivers, on more exotic hardware like ARM boards you have to switch on the fallback "other platforms".
+Select the drivers you want to use from the list, in case you suspect a driver to malfunction you can switch it off here.

 : See the [memory & performance tuning](../special-topics/mem-performance.md) section for more information.